-Kathrina Mohd Daud is a lecturer in the English Studies programme at the Faculty of Arts and Social Sciences.
+Kathrina Mohd Daud is an Assistant Professor in the English Studies programme at the Faculty of Arts and Social Sciences.
 She is happy to supervise undergraduate and graduate theses and invites applications on popular fiction, Southeast Asian literature, Islamic fiction and creative writing.

-She is a Research Associate at the Center for Advanced Research and the UBD-Institute of Asian Studies (2017-2018), and is currently a Visiting Research Scholar at the Center for Southeast Asian Studies (CSEAS) in Kyoto (2017-2018)
+She is a Research Associate at the Center for Advanced Research and the UBD-Institute of Asian Studies (2017-2018).

 She has been an invited speaker to the Singapore Writers Festival (2017) and has been the recipient of a few grants, including the Peter Rollins Travel Grant for Early Career Faculty (2014), and the Kathleen Gilles Seidel Grant (2015), and won the Judges' Pick for her short story "I am a Bird" in the Asia-Europe Short Story Contest in 2013.

-She co-founded Salted Egg Theatre and the Brunei Feminist Book Club.
+She co-founded Salted Egg Theatre and the Brunei Feminist Book Club in 2016.

 PhD in Creative Writing, University of Manchester (2011)